RILAB/rilab.github.io/markdown/people.md

 **Timothy Yang**

-* Tim is part of a team inestigating the evidence of centromere drive from next-gen sequence data in maize.
+* Tim is part of a team investigating the evidence of centromere drive from next-gen sequence data in maize.

 ### Visiting Scientists